Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 ## Future Improvements:
+- New concepts like data structures (arrays, vectors, matrices) could make the game more flexible.
+By using vectors the board can resize dynamically and rechecks and updates the values easily.
+- Object-oriented programming can give an organized board and gameplay.
-The game can be made better in future by adding more advanced features and increase user interaction.
-New concepts like data structures (arrays, vectors) could make the game more flexible.
-Object-oriented programming can give an organized board and gameplay.
+- The game can be made better in future by adding more advanced features and increasing user interaction.
+We might add timer to make it more challenging.